percona/percona-server/doc/source/diagnostics/response_time_distribution.rst

 =========================

 .. table:: INFORMATION_SCHEMA.QUERY_RESPONSE_TIME

    :column VARCHAR TIME: Interval range in which the query occurred
    :column INT(11) COUNT: Number of queries with execution times that fell into that interval
+   :column VARCHAR TOTAL: Total execution time of the queries

+.. table:: INFORMATION_SCHEMA.QUERY_RESPONSE_TIME_READ

+   :column VARCHAR TIME: Interval range in which the query occurred
+   :column INT(11) COUNT: Number of queries with execution times that fell into that interval
+   :column VARCHAR TOTAL: Total execution time of the queries

+.. table:: INFORMATION_SCHEMA.QUERY_RESPONSE_TIME_WRITE

+   :column VARCHAR TIME: Interval range in which the query occurred
+   :column INT(11) COUNT: Number of queries with execution times that fell into that interval